 The Woman Behind the Pulse

-Christina El Danaf is a Lebanese public health practitioner, women's sovereignty coach, and the founder of Nabad Rising.
-Her public health background runs through everything in this practice.
-What built it was everything that background had no language for.
-She built it specifically for the women the wellness industry forgot: those raised in cultures where a woman's interior life was the last thing permitted to matter.
+Christina Danaf is a Lebanese public health practitioner, women's sovereignty coach, and the founder of Nabad Rising.
+She built this practice inside her own unraveling.
+The years of looking for support that did not find her.
+The identity dissolution that her clinical training had no framework for.
+She built it for the women the wellness industry forgot: those raised in cultures where a woman's interior life was the last thing permitted to matter.

 Where It Began